Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Unpaid Extras** (Guess)
-> Increases the effect of Fan Club by `$(amount)%`.
+> Increases the effect of Fan Club by 100%.
 All members of Acquisitions Incorporated and The "C" Team in the formation join Jim's Fan Club, regardless of their position in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>